Pipefitter Aptitude Test Prep for Union Apprentices [2026]

 Pipefitter NCCER includes questions broken down into levels 1-4.
 Level one includes questions such as Pipefitting Hand Tools, Pipefitting Power Tools, Low-Pressure Pipe Systems, etc. The NCCER Pipefitter test is a closed-book assessment.

 The Pipefitter entrance exam on the other hand is a pre-apprentice screening exam that tries to assess whether the candidate has the minimal required skills to be able to complete the apprenticeship successfully.
-It’s usually done by local unions in the U.S. and Canada.
+It’s usually done by local unions in the U.S. and Canada such as the UA Local 597 (Chicago Pipefitters), UA Local 393 (California Pipefitters), UA Local 420 (Philadelphia Pipefitters), UA Local 170 (Vancouver Pipefitters) and many more.
+You can find your local union and its apprenticeship requirements in both Canada and the U.S in the following page.

-Studying for the Pipefitter Assessment
+How to Pass the Pipefitter Assessment ?

 A passing score on the Pipefitter test is essential if you are applying for an apprenticeship in pipefitting.